-So although many children in PA foster care will be reunited with family and will never become eligible for adoption, there are some children who will need permanent adoptive families through Pennsylvania foster care adoption.
+So although many children in PA foster care will be reunited with family and will never become eligible for adoption in Pennsylvania, there are some children who will need permanent adoptive families through Pennsylvania foster care adoption.

 You can assist children in PA foster care in three ways as a prospective parent:

 The PA foster care system always needs safe and loving homes to care for children temporarily while they wait for a permanent situation — either with their biological family or with an adoptive family.

 Foster to adopt means that you first become a foster parent in PA, and then you have the potential to adopt a foster child should they become eligible for adoption.
 Although most Pennsylvania foster children don’t become eligible for adoption, you would be given priority when considering potential adoptive parents if biological family members are unable to care for him or her.